How To Start A Travel Blog: A Step By Step Guide

 - WordPress SEO – Very important plugin for optimizing your articles for Google search, plus integrating Google Sitemaps and Analytics.

 - Easy Social Share Buttons – Nice social media sharing buttons for your articles.

 - WPtouch – Makes your travel blog mobile friendly.

 There are others of course, but these will get you started.

 7: Embrace Social Media

 I hope you love social media.
 Because if you want to build a successful travel blog, social media addiction is a requirement!
 Learning how to master social media is a whole different topic, one that I cover a bit more in my post on how to become a professional travel blogger.

 Here are some good social media tips from my friend Jodi too.
-Try to keep your social media handles the same across all channels!
-Otherwise people will get confused.
+Try to keep your social media username the same across all channels!
+Otherwise people will get confused…

 Social Media Accounts

 Like anything in life, if you want to get good at something, investing time & money to be trained by professionals works wonders.
 The same is true for travel blogging.
 When people ask me for travel blogging tips, my first recommendation is to join Travel Blog Success.